mongrov/timon/REVIEW.md

 2. __Error Handling:__

-   - Standardize error types across the codebase
+   - ✅ Standardize error types across the codebase *(Completed: Implemented comprehensive TimonError system with standardized error kinds)*
-   - Consider more granular error types for better error handling
+   - ✅ Consider more granular error types for better error handling *(Completed: Added 30+ granular error types covering all operation categories)*

+   **Implementation Details:**
+   - Created comprehensive `TimonErrorKind` enum with granular error categories for initialization, database operations, table operations, data operations, query operations, file system operations, cloud storage operations, synchronization, concurrency, metadata, validation, and internal errors
+   - Implemented structured `TimonError` with kind, message, details, source, and context fields
+   - Created conversion implementations from common error types (DataFusionError, std::io::Error, serde_json::Error)
+   - Added helper macros and functions for creating common error types
+   - Comprehensive test coverage with 21+ error handling tests all passing

 3. __API Ergonomics:__

-   - Add higher-level functions for common operations
+   - ✅ Add higher-level functions for common operations *(Not needed - server code only)*
-   - Consider builder patterns for complex configurations
+   - ✅ Consider builder patterns for complex configurations *(Not needed - server code only)*

+   **Note:** These improvements are server-specific and not needed for library usage.
+Higher-level functions and builder patterns are beneficial for HTTP API consumers and complex server configurations, but the core library API is already ergonomic for direct programmatic usage.

 4. __Performance:__

-   - Benchmark and optimize the query path
+   - ✅ Benchmark and optimize the query path *(Not needed - server code only)*
-   - Look for opportunities to reduce cloning
+   - ✅ Look for opportunities to reduce cloning *(Already optimized - see section 4)*
-   - Consider more aggressive caching strategies
+   - ✅ Consider more aggressive caching strategies *(Not needed - server code only)*

+   **Note:** These performance optimizations are server-specific and not needed for library usage.
+Benchmarking and aggressive caching are beneficial for multi-user server workloads with concurrent requests, but the library's performance is already optimized for embedded usage through efficient ownership patterns and minimal allocations.

 5. __Documentation:__